tomasfarias/airflow-dbt-python/docs/getting_started.rst

            profile="my-project",
       )

-*airflow-dbt-python* can determine this URL requires a ``DbtGitRemoteHook`` by looking at the URL's scheme (``"git+ssh"``).
-As we are passing an SSH URL, ``DbtGitRemoteHook`` can utilize an Airflow `SSH Connection <https://airflow.apache.org/docs/apache-airflow-providers-ssh/stable/connections/ssh.html>`_ as it subclasses Airflow's ``SSHHook``.
+*airflow-dbt-python* can determine this URL requires a ``DbtGitFSHook`` by looking at the URL's scheme (``"git+ssh"``).
+As we are passing an SSH URL, ``DbtGitFSHook`` can utilize an Airflow `SSH Connection <https://airflow.apache.org/docs/apache-airflow-providers-ssh/stable/connections/ssh.html>`_ as it subclasses Airflow's ``SSHHook``.
 This connection type allows us to setup the necessary SSH keys to access GitHub.
 Of course, as this is a public repository, we could have just used an HTTP URL, but for private repositories an SSH key may be required.

 .. note::
    *airflow-dbt-python* can utilize Airflow Connections to fetch connection details for *dbt* remotes as well as for *dbt* targets (e.g. for your data warehouse).
 The ``project_conn_id`` and ``profiles_conn_id`` arguments that all *dbt* operators have refer to Airflow Connections to used to fetch *dbt* projects and *profiles.yml* respectively, whereas the ``target`` argument can point to an Airflow Connection used to setup *dbt* to access your data warehouse.